Damara people: Contemporary traditional attire

 The replacement of animal hides with fabrics has also been visible in the Damara culture as the aforementioned outfits are mostly worn to cultural ceremonies and on auspicious occasions.
 Thus the Damaran sought for a perfect substitution for animal hides and introduced the Damarokoes (Damara dress).
 The Damarokoes was adopted from missionary wives in the mid-19th century and was introduced due to the Christianisation of the Damaran as missionaries saw the animal hides as "primitive and exposing".
 The dress adopted to cover up the "nude" Damara women ensured just that with its ankle-lengthiness and long sleeves and a ǃkhens (shawl) to ensure maximum coverage.

 The Dama ǃkhaib (headgear) is a unique innovation of the Damara women as they shaped a headgear that can be fashionable yet work effective as they still could ǂkhao (carry/load something on head) water containers and firewood.
 It is not only the ǃkhaib that was fashionable and work effective but also the sleeves as the sleeves have a protruding elbow design allowing the elbow to contract and release without constrains.
 The length of the dress is also fashionable and work effective as it is not too long so as to be caught by twigs, branches and or thorns.

-Damara men on the other hand were shirts, coats and or blazers with Damara colours being blue, white and green, sometimes with print or embroidery.
+Damara men on the other hand wear shirts, coats and or blazers with Damara colours being blue, white and green, sometimes with print or embroidery.